As an Amazon Associate we earn from qualifying purchases.

 DD | 5 inches | 4.3 pounds | Sports, wired, convertible, strappy |

-To help you imagine how big D cups and DD cups are, imagine this:
+To help you imagine how big D and DD are, imagine this:

-If you are a D cup, the average set of D cups weigh 3.06 pounds.
+If you are a D cup, the average set of D weighs 3.06 pounds.
 Your breasts are the weight of a small rabbit, which can weigh from 3 to 5 pounds.
-On the other hand, the average DD cups weigh 4.3 pounds based on a 32DD bra size.
+On the other hand, the average DD weigh 4.3 pounds based on a 32DD size.
 This corresponds to the weight of a small chicken, which can be as heavy as 4 to 9 pounds.

-Sister sizing is done when you or the bra fitter cannot find your exact bra size.
-Sister sizing is a more recommended method of getting a good fit rather than going up or down a cup.
+Sister sizing is done when you or the bra fitter cannot find your exact size or cup volume.
+Sister bra cup sizing is a more recommended method of getting a good fit rather than going up or down a cup.

 The incorrect size of the cup can cause too many problems.
 For instance, a smaller cup cannot accommodate all of your breast tissues, resulting in side spillage under your arms and your breasts overflowing the top of the cups.